 "Good, so you violate five articles at once.
 If you do, I would have to report to the race stewards and they would take action".

-The rules on the tires are precise: the punching takes place on Thursday, and on Saturday morning the choice of the set to be used in qualifying and the race, substitutions are not permitted.
+The rules on the tyres are precise: the punching takes place on Thursday, and on Saturday morning the choice of the set to be used in qualifying and the race, substitutions are not permitted.
 But the Michelin technicians retort:

 "In the name of safety, exceptions are allowed".